SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* errors : make content item links that open in a new tab, so they don't lose the list of blockers add time instructions on what to do / contact someone from appsettings / update the following items

 * view and visualise buttons have non-unique ids

 * correlation id/operation id from request into event and shown in technical details notifications